Sejal-Dubey/atomquest-goals-portal/README.md

 Q1 In Progress
 Q1 Completed

 State behavior:

-Draft:
+Draft
 Employee can edit goals.

-Submitted:
+Submitted
 Employee editing is locked.
 Manager can review.

-Returned:
+Returned
 Employee can edit again.
 Manager comment is visible.

-Approved:
+Approved
 Goal sheet is locked.
 Q1 achievement capture becomes available.

-Q1 Completed:
+Q1 Completed
 Manager has completed the quarterly review.
 HR/Admin can view final progress and governance records.

-## Notification Design
+Notification Design

 The application includes a notification-ready architecture.